 Arkansas Rural Health Partnership was one of ten organizations across the country to receive the HRSA Rural Health Opioid Grant this year.
 The Arkansas Delta Rural Health Opioid Project (AD-RHOP) was funded for $750,000 to address opioid use disorder (OUD) in Southeast Arkansas over the next three years.

 The joint RHOP is unique in that it begins in the clinical setting at the local clinic and navigates the patient to counseling services provided by local behavioral health experts.
-ARHP hospitals and participating clinics will be able to provide and expand opioid use disorder counseling services by focusing on physician and community education and training to identify individuals at-risk and guide them to recovery by providing case management at the clinic site as well as counseling services via telehealth with a licensed counselor employed by New Beginnings.
+ARHP hospitals and participating clinics will be able to provide and expand opioid use disorder counseling services by focusing on physician and community education and training to identify individuals at-risk and guide them to recovery by providing case management at the clinic site as well as counseling services via telehealth with a licensed counselor.
 This project truly represents a community effort that puts all the pieces in place to address this issue.

 Drug abuse, specifically prescription drug abuse, was recognized as a serious community problem in the mandatory IRS Community Health Needs Assessments conducted by member hospitals in 2016.
 According to ARHP executive director Mellie Bridewell, “Our hospitals are recognizing that they must take a leadership role in addressing community health issues.
 They also acknowledge that they can’t make a difference without involving local organizations, officials, and professionals.
 This project brings Southeast Arkansas healthcare organizations, mental and behavioral health organizations, the legal system, and social service organizations together to begin to address these issues we so desperately need to tackle.”

 - Medication Assistance Training (MAT) for Healthcare Providers

 - OUD Community Education & Awareness